Assessment Only (QTS)

 - Pupil Referral Unit

-- Special School (Candidates who are working in a Pupil Referral Unit or Special School will need to provide evidence of significant mainstream school experience).
+- Special School (Candidates who are working in a Pupil Referral Unit or Special School will need to provide evidence of significant mainstream school experience)

-School letter of recommendation
+School Declaration and letter of recommendation

 Your school’s letter should make reference to the following: